alo9507/JustKeepClicking/content/blog/auth/index.md

 <blockquote>In Domain Driven Design, there is no "The".
 There is only "A/An".
 It's all about "A RemoteAuthProvider", never "The Firebase AuthProvider".
 Genericism endows your code with flexibility.</blockquote>

-Domain Driven Design is a term coined by Eric Evans in his 1962 masterpiece [Domain Driven Design: Tackling Complexity at the Heart of Software Development](https://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software-ebook/dp/B00794TAUG).
+Domain Driven Design is a term coined by Eric Evans in his 2004 book [Domain Driven Design: Tackling Complexity at the Heart of Software Development](https://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software-ebook/dp/B00794TAUG).
 DDD strips away the accidental complexities of implementations and provides a framework for development teams to focus on the inherent complexities of their domain.

 A tool I use to help realize DDD style design in my architecture is this fill-in-the-blank of this sentence: